Jimmy062006/ESIClient.Dotcore/docs/IndustryApi.md

 List corporation industry jobs

-List industry jobs run by a corporation  - --  This route is cached for up to 300 seconds  - -- Requires one of the following EVE corporation role(s): FactoryManager
+List industry jobs run by a corporation  - --  This route is cached for up to 300 seconds  - -- Requires one of the following EVE corporation role(s): Factory_Manager

 ### Example
 ```csharp